 The CITP recognizes the importance of making accurate data available to the public to ensure effective decision-making process.

 6. High proportion of sub-scale SMEs, including Bumiputera SMEs and entrepreneurs

-The Malaysian construction industry is highly fragmented, with subscale SMEs collectively making up 90% of total contractors, whereas the majority of the professional firms (architects, engineers and quantity surveyors) are sole proprietors.
-This fragmentation occurs because of low barriers to entry driven by registration criteria that is not stringent, and therefore easier for small contractors to fulfil.
+The Malaysian construction industry is highly fragmented, with subscale SMEs collectively making up 90% of total contractors and the majority of the professional firms (architects, engineers and quantity surveyors) are sole proprietors.
+This fragmentation occurs because of low entry requirement driven by registration criteria that is not stringent, and therefore easier for small contractors to fulfil.

-The other challenge is that specialization is quite low when it comes to Bumiputera contractors, which is worrying as they account for 56% of the construction industry and thus indicate inability to offer high quality services.
+The other challenge is low specialization among Bumiputera contractors who may not offer high quality services, which is worrying as they account for 56% of the construction industry.

-Furthermore this subscale nature of the majority of industry players restricts their ability to invest in technology and the building up of a high-calibre workforce.
+Furthermore the subscale nature of the majority of industry players restricts the ability to invest in technology and the building up of a high-calibre workforce.

-Therefore it is important for the CITP to guide the development of government sector programmes such as ‘carve-out and compete programs’ to uplift the performance of these vendors and in turn increase productivity levels within these organizations in the long term.
+Therefore it is important for the CITP to guide the development of government sector programmes such as ‘carve-out and compete programs’ to uplift the performance of these vendors and in turn increase productivity levels in the long term.

 The CITP aims to underpin productivity in the construction industry through the drivers of workforce, technology and processes.
 The main outcome for 2020 is to increase productivity by 2.5 times which amounts to a target value-add of USD 16,500.
-This is increase will equally be matched by higher wages within the construction industry based on increased efficiency leading to reduced costs.
+This increase will be matched by higher wages based on increased efficiency leading to reduced costs.

-The focus on productivity is aligned with the High Income goal of the 11th Malaysia Plan, as it works towards enabling higher output from the same inputs or the same output from fewer inputs.
+The focus on productivity is aligned with the High Income goal of the 11th Malaysia Plan, as it works towards enabling higher output from the same inputs or the same or lesser input.

 More than doubling productivity, matched by higher wages